 The remainder of this paper is organized as follows.
 In Sec.~(\ref{section2}), we review the counting statistics in the Hilbert space.
-In addition to defining relevant terms and notations, we introduce the joint transition probability functional and provide its formal solution.
-Building on these results, in Sec.~(\ref{section3}), we extend the formula proposed by Saito and Dhar to the Hilbert space of general open quantum systems.
-In Sec.~(\ref{section4}), we derive the large deviations in FTP statistics and their connections to the large deviations in counting statistics, all within the Hilbert space.
+In addition to defining relevant terms and notations, we present the joint transition probability functional and provide its formal solution.
+On the basis of these results, in Sec.~(\ref{section3}), we extend the formula proposed by Saito and Dhar to the Hilbert space of general open quantum systems.
+In Sec.~(\ref{section4}), we derive the large deviations in FPT statistics and their connections to the large deviations in counting statistics, all within the Hilbert space.
 To make the method practically feasible, we present an equation of poles in averaged dynamics.
 In Sec.~(\ref{section5}), we develop a simulation-based approach built on a cloning algorithm.
 In Sec.~(\ref{section6}), we illustrate the two methods using field-driven two-level and three-level systems, and a system composed of two interacting two-level atoms.
 Section~(\ref{section7}) concludes this work.
-The reader is reminded that most of the derivations presented here are formal; mathematical rigor is not the primary objective of this paper.
+The reader is reminded that most of the derivations presented in this paper are formal; mathematical rigor is not the primary objective of this paper.